Snag your camera and don't look down — these hanging temples are stunning to see in person.

 Why Was It Built Here?

 Surprisingly, building a temple/monastery on the side of the cliff has ultimately helped protect the temple from rain, snow, floods and has helped diminish damage that is caused by long sun exposure.
 Mountains are also known to hold sacred meaning to the Chinese, and Hengshan Mountain is one of the 5 sacred Taoist Mountains, so having a temple on the mountain makes sense.

 What You Need to Know When You Visit

 Cost: Entry fee is 130 Yuan (which is a little less than $20!)

 Operating Hours: 9 AM - 5 PM (I recommend spending about 2 hours exploring the temple)

 How to get there: First, get to Datong.
 From Beijing, you can take a short 1-hour flight or a 6-hour train ride (costs about $7) to get there.
-Once in Datong, take bus 8 from the Datong Bus Station on Yantong Road.
-You can also hire a van or taxi to take you to the hanging monastery.
-Round trip taxi trips shouldn't cost you any more than about 150 Yuan (about $21).
+Using C-Trip is the easiest way to book a train ticket in China.